mhampson31/calibre-checker/README.md

 usage: ``python3 calibre-checker.py <location> <action>``

-Location: the directory where your books are.
+``location``: the directory where your books are.
 Importantly, your metadata.db database file has to live here.
 For example, "/mnt/storage/ebooks"

-Action: One of several options.
+``action``: One of several options.
- - paths: books in the Calibre database with file paths that don't exist in the library directory
+ - ``paths``: books in the Calibre database with file paths that don't exist in the library directory
- - files: specific ebook files in the database that do not exist in their path
+ - ``files``: specific ebook files in the database that do not exist in their path
- - status: a count summary of the above errors
+ - ``status``: a count summary of the above errors